-Deleuze has already told us is the key concept of his vitalism is contraction, and I claim that the effects of Protevi’s overemphasis on activity in contraction are mirrored elsewhere in his more general reading of life.
-Protevi believes that life is a “capacity”, in other words an ability, an active potential, for novelty in the “self-organization of material systems” (248).
+Deleuze has already told us the key concept of his vitalism is contraction, and I claim that the effects of Protevi’s overemphasis on activity in contraction are mirrored elsewhere in his more general reading of life.
+Protevi believes that life is a “capacity”, in other words an ability, an active potential for novelty in the “self-organization of material systems” (248).
 This active capacity for self-organization leads to a definition of life as “creativity” or “creative self-organization” (248).
 In support of his view of life as creativity, Protevi cites a passage in which Deleuze and Guattari write that life “disrupts” “orders, forms, and substances” (A Thousand Plateaus 336).
 However, in his own text Protevi replaces the word “disrupts” with “the novel creation of” orders, forms and substances (248).
 The slightly hasty use of the term creation, as opposed to disruption, mirrors an overuse of the term ‘creation’ in some Deleuzian secondary literature.
 This is one of the main reasons, I contend, why Deleuze is mistakenly considered by many as a thinker who gives activity to matter, as opposed to giving passivity to life and creation; as Deleuze and Guattari write in What is Philosophy?: “contemplating is creating, the mystery of passive creation, sensation” (212).
 The privilege given to activity is confirmed explicitly in Protevi when he appeals to Developmental Systems Theory to claim that organisms “actively shape” the environment and when he discusses the organism in terms of its “the action” on its environment (253-4).
 Protevi at another point also explicitly tries to shift Deleuze and Guattari’s talk of “mutation” as creative to a notion of free selection.
 In the movement away from mutation and towards freedom, Protevi seems to be expounding a vitalism closer to Bergson’s, with his notion of the free selection of the living being, than Deleuze’s passively mutating contractions.
-We will now appeal to Quentin Meillassoux to sharpen the distinction between the two types of vitalism at play, and to show how Bennett and Protevi come much closer to Bergson than to Deleuze.
+I will now appeal to Quentin Meillassoux to sharpen the distinction between the two types of vitalism at play, and to show how Bennett and Protevi come much closer to Bergson than to Deleuze.